 Genetic counseling may be recommended by the doctor to provide information on the recurrence risks and any available testing.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about Sturge-Weber Disease, contact our Family Resource Center.
+For additional resources about Sturge-Weber Disease, contact our Center for Families Resource Library.